nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Constraints:**<br>

-* `ID` should contain only numbers with no leading zeroes
+* `ID` should contain only numbers with no leading zeroes.

-* `ID` should be at least 3 digits long
+* `ID` should be at least 3 digits long.

-* `ID` of animal to delete must exist in the zookeep book
+* `ID` of animal to delete must exist in the zookeep book.

-* `FEED TIME` must be a valid time in 24 hour format
+* `FEED TIME` must be a valid time in 24 hour format.
 </div>

 Examples: